 - Consider your products and services closely.
 What is the benefit you are selling?
-What makes you stand out in the market and how are you going to promote your business.
+What makes you stand out in the market?
+How are you going to promote your business?

 - Who is your target market?
 Where your customers and much do you know about them?

 - SWOT Analysis – this is where you look at the Strengths and Weaknesses internal to your business and the Opportunities and Threats coming from outside of your business.